department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 ## WASA Testing

 Web Application Security Assessment (WASA) scanning may be needed when a client system builds a web application for consuming events from the bus.
+Please note that a 30 day notice is required for WASA testing.

 The VA SAVD WASA Coordination team can be contacted via email at [VASAVDWASACoordination@va.gov](mailto:VASAVDWASACoordination@va.gov).
 A request for WASA testing can be submitted on the [Security Assessment Portal home page](https://portalapps.vansoc.va.gov/EAS/Home).